gptscript-ai/gptscript/docs/docs/04-alternative-model-providers.md

 Say hello world
 ```

+#### Note
+Mistral's La Plateforme has an OpenAI compatible API, but the model does not behave identically to gpt-4.
+For that reason, we also have a provider for it that might get better results in some cases.

-To use a model that requires a provider shim:
+### Using a model that requires a provider
 ```gptscript
 model: claude-3-haiku-20240307 from github.com/gptscript-ai/claude3-anthropic-provider